mattroberts297/genetic-programming-in-scala/README.md

 ## Genetic programming in scala

+TODO:

+- Remove imports for files, just leave for snippets.
+- Show how to use population functions with initial population.
+- Show the loop.
+- Provide example outputs (with changing graphs!?).
+- Wrap up

 ### Introduction

 I hope that one day software engineers will obsolete ourselves.
 That is, we will write an application capable of writing all other applications for us.
 Genetic programming (GP) is about just that: creating programs that solve problems based on expected outputs for given inputs.
 As a colleague of mine put it, you write the unit tests and the computer does the rest.